openstack/monasca-notification/README.md

 # Architecture
 There are four processing steps separated by queues implemented with python multiprocessing.
 The steps are:

-1. Reads Alarms from Kafka. - KafkaConsumer class
+1. Reads Alarms from Kafka, the pointer of which alarms are processed shouldn't advance. - KafkaConsumer class
 2. Determine notification type for an alarm.
 Done by reading from mysql. - AlarmProcessor class
 3. Send Notification. - NotificationProcessor class
-4. Update Vertica and Kafka that the notifications were sent.
-SentNotificationProcessor class
+4. Add sent notifications to Kafka, notification topic, commit the processed alarms. - SentNotificationProcessor class

 There are three internal queues: